Gladiator Cone Shell, Conus gladiator

 Gladiator Cone, Conus gladiator. hell collected off the beach in the greater Los Cabos area, Baja California Sur, March 2011.
 Size: 4.1 cm (1.6 inches) x 2.5 cm (1.0 inch).

-Gladiator Cones are found under rocks and ledges in the intertidal zone to depths up to 20 m (65 feet).
-They range from Magdalena Bay, Baja California Sur to Peru, including the Galapagos Islands.
-They have not been documented as residents of the Sea of Cortez.
+Habitat and Distribution: Gladiator Cones are found under rocks and ledges in the intertidal zone, and to depths up to 20 m (65 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from from Magdalena Bay, Baja California Sur south to Guatemala.
+They are found in the Gulf of California south of San Carlos, Sonora.